GeoLatte/geolatte-mapserver/README.md

 using [Lightbend's Config](https://github.com/lightbend/config)

-Users of the library are required to provide their own `PainterFactory` implementations (although later we plan to incorporate an [SLD](http://www.opengeospatial.org/standards/sld)-based implemntation in this project)
+Users of the library are required to provide their own `PainterFactory` implementations (although later we plan to incorporate an [SLD](http://www.opengeospatial.org/standards/sld)-based implementation in this project)

 ## Integrating Mapserver into your application